STEVE INSKEEP, Host:

 ROVNER: Still, there's another reason Medicare is such a potent political weapon, particularly for seniors, says Chris Jennings, who advised President Bill Clinton on health policy.
 When it comes to elections, fear beats hope.

-Mr. CHRIS JENNINGS (Advisor to President Bill Clinton): So fear of losing something is far more salient an issue than hope of something to be improved upon.
+CHRIS JENNINGS: So fear of losing something is far more salient an issue than hope of something to be improved upon.

 ROVNER: But Jennings says there may light at the end of the tunnel.
 A Democratic President and a Republican Congress did manage to rein in Medicare spending and balance the federal budget in the 1990s - but only after huge fights in the years immediately leading up to that.

 JENNINGS: In the end of the day, though, the pendulum swung back and forth till it got to the middle in 1997, where both sides concluded it was in both interests to step back and to negotiate an agreement.